Wadham College, Oxford

 The central buildings, a notable example of Jacobean architecture, were designed by the architect William Arnold and erected between 1610 and 1613.
 They include a large and ornate Hall.
 Adjacent to the central buildings are the Wadham Gardens.
+Wadham is one of the largest colleges of the University of Oxford, with about 480 undergraduates and 240 graduate students.
+The college publishes an annual magazine for alumni, the Wadham College Gazette.
+As of 2022, it had an estimated financial endowment of £113 million, and in the 2021–2022 academic year ranked seventh in the Norrington Table, a measure which ranks Oxford colleges by academic performance.

 Amongst Wadham's most famous alumni is Sir Christopher Wren.
-Wren was one of a brilliant group of experimental scientists at Oxford in the 1650s, the Oxford Philosophical Club, which included Robert Boyle and Robert Hooke.
+Wren was one of a group of experimental scientists at Oxford in the 1650s, the Oxford Philosophical Club, which included Robert Boyle and Robert Hooke.
 This group held regular meetings at Wadham College under the guidance of the warden, John Wilkins, and the group formed the nucleus which went on to found the Royal Society.

-Wadham is a liberal and progressive college which aims to maintain the diversity of its student body and a friendly atmosphere.
-Founded as a men's college, in 1974 it was among the first to become coeducational, and the college has a strong reputation as a promoter of gay rights.
-In 2011 it became the first Oxford college to fly the rainbow flag as part of queer week, a celebration of sexual diversity and individuality.

-Wadham is one of the largest colleges of the University of Oxford, with about 480 undergraduates and 240 graduate students.
-The college publishes an annual magazine for alumni, the Wadham College Gazette.

-As of 2021, it had an estimated financial endowment of £116 million, and in 2014/2015 ranked 3rd in the Norrington Table, a measure which ranks Oxford colleges by academic performance.
-In the year 2020/2021, Wadham ranked 11th in the Norrington table.